TheCahyag/Git-Essential-Training/README.md

     * `git log --oneline`: Returns the log where each commit only takes up one line
     * `git log --oneline -4`: Returns the last 4 entries of the log where each commit only takes up one line
     * `git log c4bd56.. index.html`: Returns all commits that are related to index.html
+    * `git log --graph --oneline --decorate --all`: Get changes from all branches as one line commits
 * `git status`: Reports to us the difference between the working directory, the staging index, and the repository
 * `git diff`: Compare two files between the working directory and the other directories
     * `git diff --staged`: Return the changes between the staging directory and the other directories